Cleaning your parquet floor

 - You can use specialised polish on them to make your flooring shine.
 Read the directions carefully and only use products that are safe for wood floors.

 - If your floors begin to look worn out, they may need to be re-sealed.
 Before you start, read the care manual that came with your flooring material.
-You will need to use a sander to smooth the floors and remove imperfections.
+You will need to use a floor sander to smooth the floors and remove imperfections.
 Then, using a sealing product, coat the floors to give them a protective covering.
 Hire a floor sander directly with HSS Hire.
 To get into those awkward edges, you could also hire an Edging Sander or SAVE money and hire the two together with the Floor and Edge Sander Hire Pack.
 Read our Guide to Floor Sanding for more hints and tips.

 - In cases where your floor is damaged, you can replace the portion by drilling shallow holes into the damaged piece and using a chisel to remove the wood.
 Be sure to also remove tongue attachments and any adhesive left on the floor or surrounding pieces of parquet flooring.
 Now you can replace the damaged piece with a new piece of flooring.
 Carefully cut it to size, make sure it fits, and then use parquet floor adhesive to install it.